StanfordDataCompressionClass/notes/src/lossless_iid/huffman.md

     return node_list[0]
 ```

 Quite cool!
 We are essentially constructing the tree in by stitching one node at a time, until we have a single tree.
-Nodes with smaller probabilities join into a sub-tree earlier.. thus they will likely have higher depth in the final tree (and thus longer codelength).
+Nodes with smaller probabilities join into a sub-tree earlier and thus, they will likely have higher depth in the final tree (and thus longer codelength).
 As we will see this greedy approach is in fact optimal!

-Once the Huffman tree is constructed, we can use this tree as a prefix-free code for encoding/decoding data
+Once the Huffman tree is constructed, we can use this tree as a prefix-free code for encoding/decoding data.
 For example, in our case the table we get is:

 | Symbol | Codewords |